approov/quickstart-flutter-graphql/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 <uses-permission android:name="android.permission.INTERNET" />
 ```

-Note that the minimum SDK version you can use with the Approov package is 21 (Android 5.0).

 Please [read this](https://approov.io/docs/latest/approov-usage-documentation/#targetting-android-11-and-above) section of the reference documentation if targetting Android 11 (API level 30) or above.